 In some cases, felons are rejected from jobs not because of their criminal history, but because of their lack of skills, education, negative attitude, appearance, etc. Therefore, do not take the negative response to your head.
 Instead, you are recommended to try to amend your style and appearance and enhance your skills and knowledge.
 If you want to get a job, first make sure that you appear more potential than other applicants towards the employers.
 Employers want to take on employees with high productivity and competency for the job, so showing that you have what they want is the key a getting a job.

 Some years ago, felons were restricted to roof jobs and construction sites with minimum wage.
 Nowadays there are more opportunities and some jobs pay really well regardless of your backgrounds.
 However, getting accepted to a high paying job and earning high salary with a criminal history using only an application form is impossible.
-What I mean here is that you have to work in low-wage positions first and earn experience, then you can get promoted to higher positions and earn more money from your jobs.
+What I mean here is that you have to work in low-wage positions first and earn experience, then you can get promoted to higher positions and earn more money from yours.
 Here are some good paying jobs you can get:

 - Self-employment: Be your own employer!
 Felons can start a small business and earn profits from the business operation.
 Content writing, freelancing, etc. and many kind of home-based businesses can provide opportunities to work from home and earn decent money.
 This kind of job has its own risks, however.

 - Customer relationship management: Some companies take on customer relationship employees regardless of their backgrounds.
 This job requires skills of interpersonal communication, information processing, and customer treatment.
-Employees in this jobs talk to a customer in person, via phones, emails, etc.
+Employees in this talk to a customer in person, via phones, emails, etc.

 - Welder: Welder is a high-paying job, yet it requires that you start at the base level and earn experience to reach higher positions.
 Experience is very important in this job.